BLEPHAROPLASTY (EYELID SURGERY)

 • Browpexy: This technique involves placing deep sutures to support and lift the brow through an incision in the upper eyelid.

 To assess if there is excess fat around the eyes, gentle pressure on the eyelid can help detect any bulging.
 Surgical removal of fat is generally performed under general anaesthetic in a hospital setting.
-It is important to note that current approaches aim to preserve fat to avoid a hollowed or aged appearance over time.
+It is important to note that current approaches aim to preserve fat to avoid a hollowed appearance over time.

 Where Can Upper Blepharoplasty Be Performed?